dnarain-astro/docs/astro/develop-project.md

     docker build -f Dockerfile.build --build-arg PRIVATE_RSA_KEY="$(cat ~/.ssh/id_rsa)" -t custom-astro-runtime:4.0.10 .
     ```

-2. Replace the contents of your `Dockerfile` with the following:
+2. Replace the contents of your Astro project's `Dockerfile` with the following:

     ```
     FROM custom-<airflow-image>